-In recent years, scientists have developed theoretical models of the underlying mechanisms of the lotus leaf’s self-cleaning properties.
-Basically, the lotus leaf has two levels of structure affecting this behavior – micro-scale bumps and nano-scale hair-like structures – coupled with the leaf’s waxy chemical composition.
-The self-cleaning property of the lotus leaf – and applications derived from nature’s model – requires the surface to have roughness on two scales.
-When a raindrop falls on a lotus leaf, it forms a high contact angle (greater than 90 degrees), which means that it beads up rather than spreads out, as a liquid with a low contact angle (less than 90 degrees) would.
+In recent years, scientists have developed theoretical models for the underlying mechanisms of the lotus leaf’s self-cleaning properties.
+Coupled with the leaf’s waxy chemical composition, the lotus leaf has two additional levels of structure which provides its self-cleaning properties – microscale bumps and nanoscale hair-like structures.
+The self-cleaning property of the lotus leaf – and applications derived from it – requires the surface to have roughness on two scales.
+When a raindrop falls on a lotus leaf, it forms a high contact angle of greater than 90 degrees.
+This means that it beads up rather than spreads out as a liquid with a low contact angle of less than 90 degrees would.

-A lotus leaf can have a contact angle close to 170 degrees, making it extremely hydrophobic.
-(For reference, human skin is slightly hydrophobic with about a 90-degree contact angle.)
-In fact, as little as 2-3% of the raindrop actually contacts the surface of a lotus leaf due to the waxy composition of the leaf, and to the air trapped between the raindrop and the leaf’s micro- and nano-structures (Cheng, Rodak, Wong and Hayden, 2006).
-The effect of the nano-hairs has been isolated from the microstructure and chemical composition of the leaf.
-The results verify the importance of the nano-structure on the lotus leaf’s self-cleaning ability – an essential understanding for inventors designing self-cleaning products in the future.
+A lotus leaf can have a contact angle close to 170 degrees which makes it extremely hydrophobic.
+For reference, human skin is slightly hydrophobic with about a 90-degree contact angle.
+In fact, as mentioned above, as little as two to three percent of a raindrop actually contacts the surface of a lotus leaf due to the waxy composition of the leaf and to the air trapped between the raindrop and the leaf’s micro- and nanostructures.41 The effect of the nanoscale hairs has been isolated from the microstructure and chemical composition of the leaf.
+The results verify the importance of the nanostructure on the lotus leaf’s self-cleaning ability which is an essential understanding for inventors designing self-cleaning products in the future.

-Nanocosmetics - Cosmetics containing nanoparticles
+Nanocosmetics - Cosmetics Containing Nanoparticles

-Nano-shaped material is a material whose particles are 100 nanometers or less (nanometers is a unit of length - one million nanometers is equal to 1 mm).
-Nanoparticles are inadvertently formed and released into the atmosphere in many industries (such as manufacturing plants) In domestic activities (such as cooking) and daily activities (such as driving a car with a heat engine burning fuel).
+Nano-shaped material is a material whose particles are 100 nanometers or less.
+A nanometer is a unit of length with one million nanometers are equal to 1 mm.
+Nanoparticles are inadvertently formed and released into the atmosphere by many industries (such as by manufacturing plants), in domestic activities (such as cooking), and other daily activities (such as driving a car with a heat engine burning fuel).
 In addition, nanoparticles are now also deliberately produced for commercial, research and other purposes.
-Therefore, human exposure to nanoparticles has increased and its sources are diverse (Morganti, 2020).
+Therefore, human exposure to nanoparticles has increased and the sources of them are diverse.

-The use of nanotechnology has stretched to the field of cosmetics by taking the name of nanocosmetics.
-This widespread influence of nanotechnology in the cosmetic industries is due to the enhanced properties attained by the particles at the nano level including color, transparency, solubility etc. The different types of nanomaterials employed in cosmetics include nanosomic, liposomes, fullerenes, solid lipid nanoparticles etc. Nanoparticles have begun to be used in the cosmetics industry.
-Because apart from the difference in size, nanoparticles are characterized by different properties compared to the same material that is not nano-sized, the need arose to test their safety (Raj, Jose, Sumod and Sabitha, 2012; Morganti, 2020).
+The use of nanotechnology has stretched into the field of cosmetics by taking the name of nanocosmetics.
+This widespread influence of nanotechnology in cosmetic industries is due to the enhanced properties attained by the particles at the nanoscale including color, transparency, solubility, etc. The different types of nanomaterials employed in cosmetics include nanosomic, liposomes, fullerenes, solid lipid nanoparticles, and others.
+Apart from the difference in size, nanoparticles are characterized by different properties compared to the same material that is not nano-sized.
+A need has arisen to test nanoparticle safety.42,

-Due to their size, nanoparticles can penetrate the bloodstream through the skin in products that come in contact with the skin (such as cream), or through the airways in air-sprayed products (such as deodorant).
-In nanoparticles that are insoluble and/or resistant to biodegradation, there is concern about their accumulation in the various tissues and organs.
-It is important to note that cosmetics are intended for use on whole and uninjured skin, and this is especially true in products that contain nanoparticles that are not used on irritated, injured, unhealthy skin and the like (Raj, Jose, Sumod and Sabitha, 2012; Morganti, 2020).
+It is important to note that cosmetics are intended for use on whole and uninjured skin, not irritated, injured, unhealthy skin and the like, and this is especially true in products that contain nanoparticles.42,43 Due to their size, nanoparticles can penetrate the bloodstream through the skin in products that come in contact with it (such as creams), or through the airways in aerosolized products (such as aerosol deodorant).
+With nanoparticles that are insoluble and/or resistant to biodegradation there are also concerns about their accumulation in various tissues and organs.
+In addition, as a precautionary measure, it is not recommended for pregnant and lactating women, toddlers, people suffering from diseases, and/or the elderly to use products containing nanoparticles even if there is no explicit warning written on the product label.